 The two-time Canadian Colleges Athletic Association (CCAA) All-Canadian was amongst the top Canadian players at the 2019 FIBA U19 World Cup.
 The 19-year-old guard averaged 11.7 points, 4.4 rebounds and 3.1 rebounds in seven games in Greece.

-Injured for most of the 2019-2020 CCAA season, Mane will attempt to become the first Canadian player drafted directly from the CCAA to the NBA.
+Injured for most of the 2019-2020 CCAA basketball season, Mane will attempt to become the first Canadian basketball player drafted directly from the CCAA to the NBA.

 The Cheetahs, a traditional Quebec basketball powerhouse have claimed the Canadian Colleges Athletic Association Basketball championship twice — earning gold in 1987 and most recently in 2011.